uber/motif/README.md

 [![Build Status](https://travis-ci.org/uber/motif.svg?branch=master)](https://travis-ci.org/uber/motif)

-*IMPORTANT: Motif is under heavy development.
-There will likely be breaking changes.*

 Motif is a DI library that offers a simple API optimized for nested scopes.
 Under the hood it generates [Dagger](https://google.github.io/dagger/) code.

 * [Gradle](#gradle)